How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Framework

 Given the pseudo-labels of the previous step, we train the network for $50$ epochs.
 The number of epochs is low to avoid a significant over-fitting of the network to the noisy pseudo-labels.
 Then, the network is reinitialized with trained weight to predict a new set of pseudo-labels to train on again.

 Let $D$ be the set of training examples and $M$ be the network model.
-By $M(x, p)$ we denote the mask prediction of model $M$ over pixel $p$ of image $x \in D$.
+By $M(x, p)$ we denote the mask prediction of model $M$ on the pixel $p$ of the image $x \in D$.
 During this stage, a historical moving average (MVA) from the last training stage is composed as follows:

 where $M(x, p)$ is the network mask prediction, $k$ is the epoch number, $\alpha$ is a positive real factor, and $CRF$ is the Conditional Random Fields (CRF) \citep{krahenbuhl2011efficient}.